Barhoumi-Nawres/Yocto/README.md

 ${LDFLAGS} : options of  linker to generate compatible binaries.
 ##
 - recipe for hello.c simple code (fetch source from file /tasks :do-compile ()and do-install()
-- recipe for QT/C++  aplication (fetch source from git with the HTTPS  protocol /tasks :do -install () and using inherit qmake to compile the application
+- recipe for QT/C++  aplication (fetch source from git with the HTTPS  protocol /tasks :do -install () and using inherit qmake to generate  the makefile